MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/index.md

 ## Approach: Windows Virtual Desktop refactor and modernization

-In the approach outlined in this article series, the existing citrix, VMware, or Remote Desktop Services farms are modernized and replaced with a platform as a service solution called Windows Virtual Desktop.
+In the approach outlined in this article series, the existing Citrix, VMware, or Remote Desktop Services farms are modernized and replaced with a platform as a service (PaaS) solution called Windows Virtual Desktop.

 In this scenario, desktop images are either migrated to Azure or new images are generated.
 Similarly, user profiles are either migrated to Azure or new profiles are created.
 For the most part, the client solution is enabled but largely unchanged by this migration effort.